iambmelt/Traffic-Policy-Git-Demo/README.md

-# ngrok Endpoint via GitHub Actions (Reusable Workflow)
+# Deploy ngrok Endpoint via GitHub Actions (Reusable Workflow)

 Create or update an **ngrok Endpoint** from files in your repo—on every push (or on your schedule).
 The workflow: